bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``validate_genome_build``: Genome build of the validation file, if different than the samples genome build.
 Helps manage hg19/GRCh37 chromosome naming differences.
+- ``clinical_reporting`` Tune output for clinical reporting.
+  Modifies snpEff parameters to use HGVS notational on canonical transcripts [false, true].

 Broad's `GATK`_ pipeline drives variant (SNP and Indel) analysis.
 This requires some associated data files, and also has some configurable